IUSCA/bioloop/ui/docs/util_components.md

 Events

-- `search` - called when a list of elements are selected, with the list of selected elements provided as an argument.
+- `search` - emitted when a list of elements are selected, with the list of selected elements provided as an argument.
-- `remove` - called when a list of elements are unselected, with the list of unselected elements provided as an argument.
+- `remove` - emitted when a list of elements are unselected, with the list of unselected elements provided as an argument.
-- `reset` - called when the search controls are reset
+- `reset` - emitted when the search controls are reset
+- `update:searchTerm` - emitted when the `searchTerm` v-model is to be updated
+- `scroll-end` - emitted when user scrolls to the end of the current batch of results

 ## Maybe